andrewjpoole/andrewjpoole.github.io/_posts/2023-07-19-async-method-chaining.md

         .Then(d => validator.ValidateRequest(d))
         .Then(d => paymentRepository.Save(d))
         .Then(d => transactionService.CreateDebitTransaction(d))
-        .Then(d => transactionService.CreateCreditTransaction(d), onFailure: d => transactionService.CancelDebitTransaction(d))
+        .Then(d => transactionService.CreateCreditTransaction(d), onFailure: d, f => transactionService.CancelDebitTransaction(d, f))
         .Then(d => eventDispatcher.Dispatch(d));
 ```

+We also have a method named `IfThen()` which takes an additional `func<T, bool>` named `condition` so that the `nextJob` will only be invoked if `condition` evaluates to True; I'm sure there are other variations which will be added.

 ## Conclusion

 So if you also have multiple tasks to perform off the back of an API request or when handling a Service Bus message etc, maybe consider this method of chaining methods together.
 Maintain a single return path, place the methods wherever they best fit and make life easy for your team by expressing declaratively the flow of tasks with super-easy code navigation.

-This code is avilable in a [Nuget package]() and in this [GitHib repository](https://github.com/andrewjpoole/OneOf.Chaining), but its basically 3 extension methods, so copy/paste away!
+This code is avilable in a [Nuget package]() and in this [GitHib repository](https://github.com/andrewjpoole/OneOf.Chaining), but its basically a few small extension methods, so copy/paste away!

 Hope you found this interesting, thanks for reading :)